anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ## DNS Queries {#sec:queries}

-DNS queries are encoded as CBOR arrays containing up to 3 entries.
-Each query includes the name (as text string, see {{sec:domain-names}}), an optional record type (as unsigned integer), and an optional record class (as unsigned integer).
+DNS queries are encoded as CBOR arrays containing up to 3 entries in the following order:  The name (as text string, see {{sec:domain-names}}), an optional record type (as unsigned integer), and an optional record class (as unsigned integer).

 If the record type is elided, record type `AAAA` as specified in {{-aaaa}} is assumed.
 If the record class is elided, record class `IN` as specified in {{-dns}} is assumed.